The UWorld Nursing Blog

 a.
 0.1009 mg HM / kg ≈ 0.1 mg HM / kg

-Simple drug calculations can often be completed using the ratio and proportion method, otherwise known as cross multiplication.
-Let’s say a patient is prescribed 250 mg of a medication per day, but the tablet comes in a 500 mg dose.
+Simple drug calculations can often be completed using the ratio and proportion method, also known as cross multiplication.
+For example, if a patient is prescribed 250 mg of a medication daily but the tablet comes in a 500 mg dose, you’ll need to determine the correct portion to administer.

 1. Identify your given and missing values: